 Cut the red foam into a heart shape.
 You can use the template for this too but if you do it freehand, you can make the heart a little bigger.

 Next, cut out the shapes for the features.You can use the template and trace the shapes.
 I’ve also found that it’s easy to trace glassware to make the circles.
-I used a shot glass for the small circles…now that I’m a busy mom, that’s the only action that shot glass sees these days!
+I used a shot glass for the small circles…now that I’m a busy mom, that’s the only action my shot glasses see anymore!

 Cut out the shapes.